The news that women don’t need pill-bleeds tends to generate headlines that “women don’t need periods,” which is completely wrong.

-No, we don’t need periods if a period is defined as a bleed.
-And we certainly don’t need pill-bleeds which are nothing whatsoever to do with ovulation or beneficial hormones.
-Watch Why Pill Bleeds Are Not Periods.
+In summary, women don’t need periods if a period is defined as a bleed.
+And women certainly don’t need pill-bleeds because they’re not menstrual cycles.